 This page is regularly updated, please select here to view the latest version.

-Due to the advice on Public Health we regret that the Marlow Museum is now closed until further notice, however:
+Due to the public health situation we regret that the Marlow Museum is now closed until further notice, however:

 NEW FEATURE – OBJECTS IN FOCUS

 Rather than have you miss out on some of our artefacts or stories we are introducing a new feature entitled 'Objects in Focus'.

 One by one we will bring forward an object and tell you its provenance or an interesting story about it.